d-ries/linux-essentials/xx_additional_exercises/linux_file_tree/99_exercises.md

 ## Task 2
 Find out what the command su does.
-Run the command su <other_user> and su - <other_user> and observe the difference Run the command “su student” and “su – student” and observe the difference with the previous task
+Run the command su <other_user> and su - <other_user> and observe the difference Run the command "su student" and "su – student" and observe the difference with the previous task

 ## Task 4